-I think now it was because he had photographed me and I was afraid the devil had shot my less-than-lily-white soul, gaining power through some weird kind of photo-voodoo.
+I think now it was because he had photographed me and I was afraid the devil had shot my less-than-lily-white soul, gaining power through some weird kind of photovoodoo.

 Robert was pissed, but in control.
 I wanted some neutral time together to sort things out.
 He needed time to work his seduction.
 He suggested supper at Duff's on Christopher Street.
 We lingered long.
 He plied beautifully subtle ways to untangle my mood.
-For some sexual-aesthetic reason, he wanted me, not in any way forever, just for that night of the afternoon he had shot me.
+For some sexual-esthetic reason, he wanted me, as me, with him, not in anyway forever, just particularly for that night of the afternoon he had shot me.

-"There's been a madness on us all for some time," I said.
+"There's been a madness on us all for sometime," I said.